gongarher/gongarher.github.io/_posts/2023-08-05-Immich-with-Traefik.md

 image: assets/images/immich_traefik.png
 ---

-This project was born with the necessity of owning a lightweight self-hosted media service that accomplishes the functionality of Google Drive.
+This project was born with the necessity of owning a lightweight self-hosted media service that accomplishes the functionality of Google Photos.
 After trying to setup multiple containers such as nextcloud, filestash or photoprism, I come up with this solution that combines [Immich](https://immich.app/) and [Traefik](https://doc.traefik.io/traefik/) due to its low-resources.
 Take into account that I have to **focus on the resoure's efficiency** if I want to keep my Raspberry Pi 4 1Gb running smoothly.

 In this post, I will explain all the steps I followed to get everything up & running.